Particular/MassTransitShowcaseDemo/README.md

 ## Launching the Showcase with Docker

-The showcase requires a transport (by default RabbitMQ), ServiceControl, ServicePulse and the MassTransit Connector for ServiceControl.
-All of these processes are run from a Docker compose file.
+The showcase requires a broker (by default RabbitMQ), [ServiceControl](https://github.com/Particular/ServiceControl), [ServicePulse](https://github.com/Particular/ServicePulse) and the [MassTransit Connector for ServiceControl](https://github.com/Particular/ServiceControl.Connector.MassTransit).
+Containers for these are run from a Docker compose file.

-Run docker command below from the `src` folder in a CLI
+Run the docker command below from the `src` folder in a CLI

 ```cmd
 docker compose -f docker-compose-base.yml -f compose-rabbitmq.yml --env-file rabbit.env up -d
 ```

-## **Azure ServiceBus**
+### **Azure ServiceBus**

 The showcase can also be run using ASB rather than RabbitMQ.
 Configure the access to your Azure Service Bus namespace by editing the variables in `src/asb.env`